Facing a Difficult Legal Matter? Your Days of Worrying Are Soon Over SCHEDULE A CONSULTATION NOW

 Reporting Requirements for Car Accidents in Georgia

-In Georgia, not all car accidents need to be reported to the police.
+Not all car accidents in Georgia need to be reported to the police.
 However, it's generally advisable to report any collision, no matter how minor it may seem.
-Here are the specific reporting requirements:
+Here are some specific reporting requirements:

 • Accidents resulting in injury or death must be reported immediately.